nathanreyes/v-calendar/docs/guide/README.md

 In pre-v1 versions, dates could only be disabled for `v-date-picker`.
 Disabling dates are now supported for `v-calendar` as well.
 :::

 As mentioned earlier, date expressions are not only used to define attributes.
 They can also be used to "disable" calendar days.
-When a date is disabled, the following default action occurs:
+When a date is disabled, the following default behavior is applied:

 * Pointer events are disabled for the disabled calendar day cells
 * Day text color has less contrast than normal day cells